top of page

 • Makes long runs more interesting

-• Increases aerobic capcity faster
+• Increases aerobic capacity faster

 • Gets you mentally ready for race day (learn to run fast when tired)

-• Teach body to get rid of lactate acid when fatigued and when running at a fast pace
+• Teach the body to get rid of lactate acid when fatigued and when running at a fast pace

 Example Long Run Workouts: